xerdin442/imago/README.md

 - **Domain Names**: Supports the use of Basenames and SNS domains for withdrawals.
 - **Notifications**: Websockets for real-time transaction updates and chat rooms for dispute resolution.
 - **Queue Management**: Optimized asynchronous processing by using queues to abstract transaction processing, dispute resolution and email notifications from the main application workflow.
-- **Metrics and Analytics**: Tracks important metrics like transaction volumes and dispute resolution rates using Prometheus-compatible endpoints.
+- **Metrics and Analytics**: Tracks important metrics like transaction volumes and dispute resolution rates

 ## Coming up...

 - **Multi-Player Contests**: Multi-player prize contests for games such as Call of Duty Mobile and Fantasy Premier League (FPL).
+Also, adding support for creating multi-player prize tournaments in football games (such as EA FC or eFootball).
 - **Savings**: Feature to enable auto-save on winnings.
 The savings will be staked onchain, and yields will be accumulated to grow the user's balance over time.
 - **Rewards**: Onchain reward system to allocate points on public leaderboard for consistent players based on individual wins and winning streak.
+The points can be redeemed to get a platform-supported SPL token, which can be withdrawn at any time or swapped to USDC and added to user balance.

 ## Deployment